-Lim Kim Hai Electric is an authorized distributor of EATON (CEAG) in Singapore
+Lim Kim Hai Electric is an authorized distributor of EATON-CEAG (CROUSE-HINDS) in Singapore

 For more than 100 years CEAG products, part of Eaton’s Crouse-Hinds Series, have provided unsurpassed quality, industry-leading innovation and efficiency, and certifications for global specifications.

-We offer a full range of CEAG products including:
+We offer a full range of Crouse-Hinds (CEAG) products including:

 1. Portable EX Lamp: EX torches, EX hand lamps, EX searchlights, and EX surface mounted light fittings.